 This course is advised for those with existing acting and performance experience or a first degree in Theatre or Performance.

 The Acting Intensive offers up to 30 hours of contact teaching a week, Monday to Friday 9.00-5.00 p.m.
 The course will run in our campus at Rose Bruford College in Sidcup, Kent where you will have the perfect opportunity to immerse yourself on college life and see theatre and performances across a wide range of disciplines.
-Rose Bruford College is also 30 minutes from Central London and West End Theatre.
-The college has it’s own halls of residence, 5 minutes walk from the campus offering modern spacious accommodation for our students.
+Rose Bruford College is also 30 minutes from Central London and the West End.
+The College has its own hall of residence, 5 minutes walk from the campus offering modern spacious accommodation for our students.

-The course offers practical training in voice, movement, acting, ensemble, singing, TV and will cover approaches to acting techniques from Stanislavski, Meisner and Grotowski using texts by classic and contemporary dramatists, we aim to support training and future practice in a way that is spontaneous, imaginative and disciplined.
+The course offers practical training in voice, movement, acting, ensemble, singing and TV and will cover approaches to acting techniques from Stanislavski, Meisner and Grotowski using texts by classic and contemporary dramatists.
+We aim to support training and future practice in a way that is spontaneous, imaginative and disciplined.